JennEYoon/learn-mldl/learn-tasks.md

 #### Tasks update January 30, 2020.

- * Returning to working on Lear-mldl and datasciY.com
+ * Returning to working on Learn-mldl and datasciY.com
  * Learning DLAI class 2 and 3 together.